kapacitor-testnet/kapacitor-testnet/README.md

 ## Contact

 Ping [@f8-ptrk](https://filecoinproject.slack.com/team/U062KS3HPS5) in the filecoin slack or utilize the facilities github provides to enable discussions.
-We started meeting in a small circle to move the idea forward, if you want to join pelase ping.
+We started meeting in a small circle to move the idea forward, if you want to join please ping.

 ### Meeting notes